joshua-p-williams/management-dashboard/README.md

 ## 📦 Publishing a Self-Contained Windows Executable

-To publish a self-contained, single-file executable for Windows: dotnet publish ManagementDashboard/ManagementDashboard.csproj -c Release -f net8.0-windows10.0.19041.0 -r win-x64 /p:PublishSingleFile=true /p:SelfContained=true
+To publish a self-contained, single-file executable for Windows:

+dotnet publish ManagementDashboard/ManagementDashboard.csproj -c Release -f net8.0-windows10.0.19041.0 -r win-x64 /p:PublishSingleFile=true /p:SelfContained=true

-The published `.exe` will be located in:bin/Release/net8.0-windows10.0.19041.0/win-x64/publish/You can share this file with others; they do not need to install .NET separately.
+The published `.exe` will be located in: bin/Release/net8.0-windows10.0.19041.0/win-x64/publish/ You can share this file with others; they do not need to install .NET separately.

 ---